 While studying Film and Media Studies and Aesthetics at the University of Lüneburg, Bettina Schwarz worked at the university’s cinema department, for the repertory film theatre Metropolis and for film production companies in Hamburg.
 After completing her studies with an MA, she moved to Berlin.
 Bettina worked for the Berlinale before joining the European Film Academy in 2002.

-Being in charge of the Short Film category of the European Film Awards, as well as training projects like EFA Master Classes at the beginning she took over as Head of Awarding Procedures and Protocol at the European Film Academy in 2016.
+Being in charge of the Short Film category of the European Film Awards, as well as training projects like EFA Master Classes at the beginning she took over as Head of Awarding Procedures at the European Film Academy in 2016.

 Bettina is the mother of two teen-aged sons, and lives with her family in Berlin.
 She speaks German and English fluently.

 Sandra Leege originally stems from Hamburg and studied in Frankfurt/Oder, Karlskrona, Mainz and Salamanca, graduating with a MA degree in 2007.
 She started working for the European Film Academy in 2009, predominantly for the press department, after having worked as a German language assistant at the University of Stockholm as well as a producer and/or press co-ordinator for various renowned international theatre, music and contemporary dance festivals.
 Since 2016, she is co-ordinating the awarding procedures for the Animation, Documentary and Short Film categories of the European Film Awards.
 She is Head of Knowledge Sharing at the European Film Academy, which include Sunday in the Country editions, and the supervision of master class and seminar programming within the framework of the Academy.

 Sandra is a gifted with a talent for drawing, is the mother of two children, and currently resides between Berlin and Switzerland.
 She is fluent in German and English, but you’ll find her speaking Swedish quite well too.